tibssy/Kivy-Rounded-Video/README.md

   - Kivy: 2.1.0
   - NumPy

-This Demo Project use the kivy.core.video texture and put is on a Widget canvas to be able to apply rounded corner on the displayed video.
+This Demo Project is using the kivy.core.video texture and put it on a Widget canvas to be able to apply rounded corner on the displayed video.

 Usage: